sensorlabio/sensorlab-api-docs/source/endpoints/sensors/one.rst

     :>json string uniqueid: Sensor's Unique ID.
     :>json string imei: Sensor's IMEI.
     :>json string name: Sensor's name.
+    :>json string application: Application ID sensor is connected to.
     :>json number batteryCharge: Sensor's battery charge in percent.
     :>json boolean isBatteryCharging: Indicates if battery is charging or not.
     :>json boolean isOnline: Indicates if sensor is online and sending data or not.